Lake110/headspacehub/README.md

 The site uses a calming color palette with soft, welcoming visuals designed to promote mental wellness.
 High contrast is maintained for accessibility while creating a peaceful, professional atmosphere.
 The design emphasizes clarity, comfort, and easy navigation to ensure users can quickly find the support they need.

+### Key Features Implemented

+**Homepage Features:**
+- Hero section with gradient background and welcoming message
+- Daily wellness tip section for regular user engagement
+- Interactive quote carousel with inspirational mental health quotes
+- Prevention mission section with motivational imagery
+- Cards highlighting fundraising opportunities and popular topics

+**Interactive Elements:**
+- Fully functional Bootstrap carousel with custom navigation controls
+- Responsive navigation with active page highlighting
+- Hover effects and smooth transitions throughout
+- Mobile-optimized touch interactions

+**Accessibility Features:**
+- High contrast color ratios for improved readability
+- Semantic HTML structure for screen readers
+- Keyboard navigation support
+- Mobile-responsive design with touch-friendly elements
+- Crisis contact information prominently displayed

 ### Header & Navigation Bar

-The header contains the Headspace Hub brand that links to the home page and appears consistently across all pages.
-The navigation bar is fully responsive and includes clear, descriptive links to all main sections: Home, About, Events, and Contact Us.
-Crisis support information is easily accessible from any page.
+The header contains the Headspace Hub logo that links to the home page and appears consistently across all pages.
+The navigation bar is fully responsive with right-aligned menu items and includes clear, descriptive links to all main sections: Home, About, Events, External Resources, and Contact Us.
+The active page is highlighted with bold text and background styling.

 ### Footer